-Outside air supply - (Necessary for mobile home installation, optional for residential installation.)

-To draw outside air through the floor - This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #16, Page 21.
-The use of outside combustion air for residential installation requires the unit to be secured to the structure to prevent dislodging of the air duct.

-- Leg Model: Cut or drill a hole in the floor, (large enough to fit 4" metal flex venting) behind the ash box enclosure.
-Once the stove is in place, attach the 4" Intake Starter to the Ash Box Enclosure.
-Connect to the floor with the 4"(100mm) i.d. metal flex pipe. - Pedestal Model: Cut or drill a 4" (100mm) diameter hole in the floor anywhere inside the perimeter of the pedestal base.
-Cover the hole with a 4" x 4" (100 mm x 100 mm) rodent screen and staple/nail in place.
-Leave the cover over the hole on the back of the Pedestal.
-Place the stove over the hole.
+- 1. Outside air supply (Necessary for mobile home installation, optional for residential installation).
+Outside air may be drawn from either underneath the stove or from behind. - To draw outside air through the floor This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #10, 11, Page 19-20).
+The use of outside combustion air for residential installation requires the unit to be secured to the structure to prevent dislodging of the air duct. - Cut or drill a hole in the floor, (large enough to fit 4" metal venting) behind the ash box enclosure.
+Install metal venting thru the hole and under the floor as required by building code.
+Once the stove is in place, attach the 4" OAIR adapter to the Ash Box Enclosure.
+Connect the adapter to the metal with 4"(100mm) i.d. flexible metal ducting. - To draw outside air from behind the stove, Use a 4"(100mm) Wall Air Intake.
+Following the Air Intake Kit's instructions Cut or drill the recommended size hole through the wall behind the unit.
+Install the 4" Intake Adapter over the hole in the rear of the Ash Box enclosure.
+Attach flexible metal ducting between the intake adapter and the Air Intake kit. - 2.
+Room air supply The stove will draw its air from the room through the opening in the Ash Box Enclosure and into the firebox intake.

-To draw outside air from behind the stove, Use a 4"(100mm) Air intake.
-Cut or drill the recommended size hole through a wall behind the unit.

-- Leg Model: Install the 4" Intake Starter over the hole in the rear of the Ash Box enclosure.
-Attach metal flex between the starter and the Air Intake. - Pedestal Model: Remove the cover plate from the rear of the pedestal and install the cover plate over the hole located under the Pedestal.
-Install the 4" Intake Starter over the hole in the rear.
-Attach metal flex between the starter and the wall inlet.

-Room air supply - The stove will draw its air from the room through the opening in the Ash Box Enclosure and into the firebox intake.

 Note: The living space around the heater must be well ventilated with good air circulation.
 Anything that may cause a negative pressure can cause gases or fumes to be pulled into the living area.
 During extremely cold weather, and especially when burning at very slow rates, the upper parts of the exposed chimney may ice up, partially blocking the flue gases.
-If blockage occurs, flue gases may enter the living space.
+If blockage occurs, flue gases may enter living space.

-Figure 19: VISTA LE2 residential venting.
+Figure 13: ALT4 LE2 residential venting.